heberth2788/icook/README.md

 - Flows: for asynchronous data streams
 - Coroutines: for asynchronous programming
 - Retrofit: for making network requests
-- R8: for minifying and optimizing the code
 - JUnit: for testing

 ### To improve: